justinlevi/justinlevi.github.io/_posts/2016-03-06-vagrant-virtualbox-mac.md

 A few gotchas I ran into:

-* I initially tried to drop this plist in the /Library/LaunchDaemons folder.
+* I initially tried to drop this plist in the `/Library/LaunchDaemons` folder.
 This turned out to be a bad idea for a few reasons.
-Without getting into too much detail, this blog post is really incredible as far as breaking down the difference between the two. http://www.grivet-tools.com/blog/2014/launchdaemons-vs-launchagents Bottom line is that it's better to use ~/Library/LaunchAgents for this task.
+Without getting into too much detail, this blog post, [The Difference between launchdaemons  vs launchagents](http://www.grivet-tools.com/blog/2014/launchdaemons-vs-launchagents),  is really incredible as far as breaking down the difference between the two.
+Bottom line is that it's better to use `~/Library/LaunchAgents` for this task.
 * I use brew to manage a lot of my external apps and libraries.
-Using brew, vagrant gets installed in /usr/local/bing/vagrant and I had that path wrong to start.
+Using brew, vagrant gets installed in `/usr/local/bin/vagrant` and I had that path wrong to start.
 The [error comes up as 78](http://stackoverflow.com/questions/34215527) if you do a $`sudo launchctl list`.
-* I thought I could get away without defining my PATH variables in the plist file despite seeing this in a [] stackoverflow post].(http://stackoverflow.com/questions/30680861)
+* I thought I could get away without defining my PATH variables in the plist file despite seeing this in a [stackoverflow post].(http://stackoverflow.com/questions/30680861)
 * Finally, per another [stackoverflow post](http://stackoverflow.com/questions/34215527) I found a super helpful little app called **LaunchControl** which can be installed view brew as well $ `brew cask install launchcontrol`. http://www.soma-zone.com/LaunchControl/ - This totally helped me push past the last roadblock.
 Ok, let's test it out one final time.
 From within your VM folder, run $ `vagrant halt` to make sure the VM isn't running, and then restart.